PyWiFeS/pipeline/README.md

 **Set reduction steps**

-To specify the reduction steps for blue and red data other than the defaults, users can provide the paths to the respective JSON files using the `--red-params` and `--blue-params` flags as follows:
+To specify the reduction steps for blue and red data other than the defaults, users can provide the paths to the respective JSON or JSON5 files using the `--red-params` and `--blue-params` flags as follows:

-    pywifes-reduce my_raw_data --red-params /.../.../user_red_param_file.json --blue-params /.../.../user_blue_param_file.json
+    pywifes-reduce my_raw_data --red-params /.../user_red_param_file.json5 --blue-params /.../user_blue_param_file.json5

 **Reduce Data Using Master Calibration Files**